What is a Bald Fade Haircut?

 High fades bring attention to the top section of hair.
 High top bald fade hairstyles are ideal for men with longer hair because it allows you to get a fresh look while keeping your length intact.
 Combining longer hair and a skin fade creates a unique style.

 #21: Bald Taper Fade with Hard Part

 If you’re going for a subtle and classy look, go with bald taper fade with a hard part.
 It’s great for a business setting or any day you wanna look like a handsome gentleman.

-Combine the vintage side part with a modern clean shave and you’ll get this outstanding skin fade haircut with a textured crop.
+Combine the textured messy top with a modern, clean shave, and you’ll get this outstanding skin fade haircut with a dope style.
 This works on men with thin hair as it creates a fuller-looking outcome.
-When styling this bald fade with textured crop hair, feel free to use a small amount of gel for a shinier, sleek finish.
+When styling this bald fade with textured crop hair, use a small amount of gel for a shinier, sleek finish.

 This bald skin fade on the sides provides the solution to looking cool every day.
 A high shaved side like this allows for more contrast and freshness.

 The bald fade quiff is a clean, classic cut that requires low-maintenance styling.